OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: OmniEarth-Bench

 \subsection{Task Dimensions}

-OmniEarth-Bench defines tasks across four hierarchical levels (L1–L4), comprising 7 L1 dimensions, 23 L2 dimensions, 4 L3 dimensions, and 103 expert-defined L4 subtasks with real-world applicability.
+OmniEarth-Bench defines tasks across four hierarchical levels (L1-L4), comprising 7 L1 dimensions, 25 L2 dimensions, 5 L3 dimensions, and 109 expert-defined L4 subtasks with real-world applicability.
 One representative L4 subtask from each L1 sphere is illustrated in Fig~\ref{fig:example}.
-Detailed descriptions of the L3 and L4 dimensions are provided in the appendix.
+We offer cross-sphere as an example of the L1-L4 divisions, with details for other spheres given in the Appendix~\ref{app-sec5}.

-\textbf{Cross-sphere.} Cross-sphere tasks in Earth science carry high practical and societal importance~\cite{nature1,nature2,nature3,science1}.
-To evaluate MLLMs, we select three representative L2 scenarios from socially impactful applications, including \textit{Global Flood Forecasting (L2), Bird Species Prediction (L2) and Carbon Flux Monitoring (L2)}.
+Cross-sphere tasks in Earth science carry high practical and societal importance~\citep{nature1,science1}.
+As shown in Fig~\ref{fig:dimensions}, we select three representative L2 scenarios from socially impactful applications, including \textit{Global Flood Forecasting (L2), Bird Species Prediction (L2) and Carbon Flux Monitoring (L2)}.
 Due to their reliance on expert knowledge and complex reasoning, all are categorized as Scientific-Knowledge Reasoning (L3).
-Their L4 dimensions are collaboratively defined by experts from the relevant spheres.
-Despite the complexity of cross-sphere scenarios, we successfully collaborated with domain experts to construct \textbf{6 high-value subtasks (L4 dimensions) .}
+Despite the complexity of cross-sphere scenarios, we successfully collaborated with domain experts to construct \textbf{7 high-value subtasks (L4 dimensions).} Further details on full tasks are available in the Appendix~\ref{app-details}.
+Overall, the L1-L4 divisions provide a coherent evaluation framework across Earth science spheres, with dimensions designed by domain experts to ensure high value.

-\textbf{Lithosphere.} We firstly construct an MLLM benchmark for the lithosphere based on observational data, comprising \textbf{7 practical subtasks (L4 dimensions) .} We define two representative L2 scenarios within the lithosphere: \textit{Seismic Monitoring and Prediction (L2) and Geophysical Exploration (L2).} Seismic monitoring and prediction~\cite{Seismic}, a critical domain in geosciences, aims to uncover Earth’s internal dynamics and earthquake nucleation mechanisms, forming a theoretical basis for early warning and disaster mitigation.
-Geophysical exploration imaging~\cite{Geophysical_exploration}, by analyzing subsurface responses to physical fields such as seismic waves, electromagnetic fields, and gravity/magnetic anomalies, enables high-resolution geological modeling essential for understanding subsurface structures, hydrocarbon exploration, and geological hazard assessment.